S6Regen/Back-Prop-Fast-Transform-Neural-Network/README.md

 # Back-Prop-Fast-Transform-Neural-Network
 Fast Transform (aka Fixed Filter Bank) Neural Network using Back-Propagation.

 I have hardly ever used/tried back-propagation.
-I then to use evolution algorithm exclusively.
+I use evolution algorithm nearly exclusively.

 However I felt obligated to try it with the Fast Transform neural networks, to see if they could even be trained with back-propagation.
 And the answer is yes they can.
 Even on a crude first attempt it worked quite well.